How It Works

 Other Legislator Badges

-Members of the Climate Action Caucus are environmental champions fighting for bold policy change to address the climate crisis who deserve special recognition for their leadership in 2023.
+Members of the Climate Action Caucus are environmental champions fighting for bold policy change to address the climate crisis who deserve special recognition for their leadership in 2025.

-This badge represents legislators who EnviroVoters has named to the Climate Action Caucus in previous years’ Scorecards and continue to lead as climate champions.
+This badge represents legislators who EnviroVoters has named to the Climate Action Caucus in previous Scorecards and continue to lead as climate champions.

-How to Use the California
+How to Use the Scorecard